 Those of us who regularly volunteer in the Community Support Forums are well acquainted with user frustrations when it comes to getting a timely answer to an urgent question.
 What doesn’t always seem obvious is that answers to many of the questions asked in the forums can be found in one of the best resources around – The WordPress.com Support Site.

 There are several ways to navigate around the Support site once you’ve landed there, such as the Topics links.
 My favorite is to go directly to the Search box

-and enter a natural phrase or keyword, such as “delete site”, “remove content” “comments” and then click the search button.
-The search returns generated will include relevant Support Docs and also relevant Forum discussions.
+and enter a natural phrase or keyword, such as “delete site”, “remove content” “comments”.

 You might just be surprised by the number of people who have asked a question similar to yours in the past, but keep in mind that while the Support Docs are continuously updated, forum discussions from even 6 months or a year ago may overlook new features that have been introduced since then.

-Bonus tip!
-Did you know that your site’s Dashboard has contextual help?
-Nearly every page in your Dashboard has a Help bubble in the lower right corner.
-Clicking on it will open the contextual help and the information given there will change depending on which page of the Dashboard you are on.
+Pro tip!
+Did you know that your site’s WordPress.com Dashboard has contextual help?
+As long as you are using the default WordPress.com dashboard, and not WP Admin, clicking on the help bubble in the lower right corner of your screen will open the contextual help and the information given there will change depending on which page of the Dashboard you are on.

 Featured Image: Creative Commons BY-NC-ND Zeetz Jones on flickr